sofia-hq/sofia/README.md

 ## Package Tool Integration

-SOFIA allows you to reference Python package functions directly using the `package_name:function` syntax:
+NOMOS allows you to reference Python package functions directly using the `package_name:function` syntax:

 ```python
 # Reference a function from a standard library